 Required amendment Western Power response Cross reference to relevant section of access arrangement security deposits provided by users.
 A of the Amended Proposed Revisions to the Access Arrangement.
 Required Amendment 50 The Applications & Queuing Policy (AQP) must be amended to enable applicants to elect, at the time of application, that they wish the application to be processed as an applicant-specific solution.
 Western Power has implemented this amendment.
 Western Power has introduced three new clauses: 16.5, 20.3A and 24.1(b2), which have the effect of enabling applicants to elect to be processed as an applicant specific solution.
 Clause 16.5 provides that an applicant at the time of making an application may opt-out of the competing applications group (CAG) process.
 If it does so, it will be treated as an applicant-specific solution.
 Clause 20.3A clarifies that the applicant can pursue an applicant-specific solution at any time, and where it does it stays in consideration as part of a CAG (unless it has opted out).
 Clause 24.1(b2) allows applicants to opt out of one or more CAGs at any time.
 These additional clauses allow applicants to be processed as an applicant-specific solution at the time of application.
 Refer to clauses 16.5, 20.3A and 24.1 (b2) of the Applications & Queuing Policy, attached at Appendix B of the Amended Proposed Revisions to the Access Arrangement.
-Required Amendment 51 The mechanisms and processes relating to the competing applications group must be more clearly defined by setting out: • how competing applications in a "competing applications group" will be processed; • how timing of network augmentations will be coordinated with the applications; • how the competing applications group concept will Section 4.7 of this document describes how Western Power has given effect to the Authority's amendment.
-Section 4.7 of this document describes how Western Power has given effect to the Authority's amendment.
-Section 4.7 of this document describes how Western Power has given effect to the Authority's amendment.
-Section 4.7 of this document describes how Western Power has given effect to the Authority's amendment.
-Section 4.7 of this document describes how Western Power has given effect to the Authority's amendment.
+Required Amendment 51 Western Power has implemented this amendment.
+Refer to clauses 3.15, 24.1, The mechanisms and processes relating to the competing applications group must be more clearly defined by setting out: Section 4.7 of this document describes how Western Power has given effect to the Authority's amendment.
+24.1(b1), 24.6, 24.6A-24.6C of the Applications & Queuing Policy, attached at Appendix B how competing applications in a "competing applications group" will be processed; how timing of network augmentations will be coordinated with the applications; of the Amended Proposed Revisions to the Access Arrangement how the competing applications group concept will